flango2023/FarmTech_Solutions_Fase7/README.md

 ## 📄 Licença

-MIT License — Richard Schmitz, FIAP 2026.
+— Richard Schmitz, FIAP 2026.

 ---